 OUTPUT BUFFERS - Note that many effects feature a unity gain tube buffer in the output stage.
 The net effect of the output buffer is that the signal of each effect pedal circuit is balanced and reacts as it it were the only pedal in line from the guitar before it hits the amplifier.

 BOOSTING BIG MUFFS WITH A TUBE DRIVER - The G-2 and P-1 pedals are essentailly Big Muff circuits, although the G-2 is heavily modified for more of an overdrive sound.
-It is known that David has used one of his Tube Drivers as a boost pedal for his Big Muffs in the past, and it seems this was the case for the On and Island tour as well.
-When David "boosts", he is not using the drive as a volume boost, but to create a blend of the two pedals.
-Since the Tube Driver follows the P-1 and G-2 in the signal chain, it is actually one those two pedals that are boosting the Tube Driver, not the other way around.
-I experimented with the exact pedal settings shown above, using the exact same pedals David used, and a a Hiwatt custom 50 amp.
-I found that when the Tube Driver #2 with the low drive setting is placed after the Cornish P-1, it simply adds a gain boost.
-There is practically no tone coloring of the P-1 sound with these settings, and no volume change.
+It is known that David has used one of his Tube Drivers as a boost/EQ pedal for his Big Muffs in the past, and this was the case for the On and Island tour as well.
+When David "boosts", he is not using the drive as a volume boost, but to create a blend of the two pedals, and EQ the sound.
+Since the Tube Drivers follow the P-1 and G-2 in the signal chain, it is actually one those two pedals that are boosting the Tube Driver, not the other way around.
+I experimented with the exact pedal settings shown above, using the exact same pedals David used, and a Hiwatt custom 50 amp.
+I found that when the Tube Driver #2 with the low drive setting is placed after the Cornish P-1, it simply adds a slight gain boost.
+There a slight tone coloring of the P-1 sound with the lo and hi EQ settings, and no volume change.
 The added drive makes the P-1 distortion sound like it is almost to the point of breakup, giving it a slighlty dirtier sound, similar to the way a speaker breaks up with high volume, and some of the buziness of the Muff is softened.
 The difference is minor, but it is a breakup the P-1 will not create on its own through a Hiwatt amp, even when the P-1 sustain is at maximum.
-You can hear this tone on the second On an Island solo.
+I think you can hear this tone on the second On an Island solo.

 The boost effect is slightly different when the G-2 is blended with the Tube Driver.
 The distortion created by the G2 is not as high gain as a typical Big Muff circuit like the P-1, and the tone is a bit thinner.
-When blended with the Tube Driver #2, The G-2 drive gets a boost, and the tone color smooths out slightly.
+When blended with the Tube Driver #2, The G-2 drive gets a gain boost, and the tone color smooths out slightly.
 One weak point of the G-2, in my opinion, is the low gain, so this combo puts the G-2 on par with the P-1.
 The G-2/TD blend is actually very hard to tell apart from the P-1 sound in a band setting, but the P-1 has a slightly thicker tone.
-I don't know how often David used the Tube Driver and G-2 at the same time, but I hear the G-2 on the Time solo and the G-2/TD combo on Take A Breath solos from Live In Gdansk.
+I think the G-2/TD may have been used on the Time solo and Take A Breath solos from Live In Gdansk.
 Just about everything else sounds like the Tube Driver, other than Comfortably Numb, which sounds like the P-1/TD.

 PARALLEL MIXED DELAYS IN THE MK II BOARD - The delay system inside and outside the Mk II board is very interesting.
 People always wonder how David gets his smooth delay sounds.
 David often uses two delays.
 Stacking one delay after another in your signal chain can degrade your tone because your original signal travels through, and is altered by, two delay circuits before coming out the other end.
 Also, two delays in line, while useful for some double tap delay effects, means that one delay creates repeats that are then repeated again by a second delay, which can create a messy, mushy delay sound.
 David's setup in the Mk II board is very different.